gandastik/operating-systems-docs/notes/week3.md

   - Users would stand in line to use the computer : **QUEUE**
 - **Batch systems** : automatically load the new input (program) after the program terminal detected
   - Keep CPU busy by having queue of jobs
-  - OS would load next job while currnt one runs
+  - OS would load next job while current one runs
   - Users would submit jobs (analogy: in the "tray" of printer I/P), and wait ,and wait, and wait...

 ### Time-Sharing Operating Systems